-The Rogers Sewer Department funded capital improvements out of reserves in fiscal year 2015.
-Completed projects were mostly sewer replacements and a flow monitoring survey.
+The Rogers Sewer Department funded capital improvements out of reserves in fiscal year 2016.
+Completed projects were mostly sewer replacements.
 Projects in process at the end of the year included various City of Rogers street improvements.
-Major projects expected in fiscal year 2016 also include sewer main projects for City of Rogers street projects and sewer rehab.
+Major projects expected in fiscal year 2017 also include sewer main projects for City of Rogers street projects, and sewer rehab.

 An internal rate study was completed by Utility personnel for the Sewer Department during fiscal year 2012.
 It indicated no rate increase is necessary at this time.
-The drought conditions of the previous few years have helped delay the need for a rate increase.
+The drought conditions for several years and reduced debt service have helped delay the need for a rate increase.
 New construction in Rogers seems to be increasing.
 The collection system and treatment facilities in Rogers are current and appear to have adequate capacity for the foreseeable future.
 Financial reserves are adequate and should enable the Rogers Waterworks and Sewer Commission and Rogers Water Utilities staff to meet most future contingencies.

 Since sewer billings are based on water consumption, Rogers Sewer Department shares the cost of meters with the Rogers Water Department.
 There are new requirements regarding the replacement of brass water meters to comply with the "Reduction of Lead in Drinking Water Act."
 Effective January 1, 2014 brass meters are no longer be allowed to be placed in the ground for potable water usage.
 Brass meters already in service will be allowed to continue in service, but, if they are physically removed for any purpose they can only be reinstalled at the location they were removed from.
 Otherwise, they must be replaced with composite or no lead brass meters.
-Over the next eight to ten years Rogers Sewer Department plans to change out all noncompliant meters in our system.
+Over the next five to seven years Rogers Sewer Department plans to change out all noncompliant meters in our system.